-Please visit the Kroc Student Resources Site on the Student Opportunity Grants for the latest deadlines.
+Please visit the Kroc Student Resources Site Professional Development Grant page for the latest deadlines.

-SOG Reimbursement and Reporting Requirements
+PDG Reimbursement and Reporting Requirements

-SOGs will be awarded on a competitive basis.
+PDGs will be awarded on a competitive basis.
 In determining whether to award a grant, as well as how much to award, the Review Committee will evaluate the strength of the aforementioned criteria.
 Grant applications that are poorly written, which contain typos and spelling errors, etc., will likely not be funded.

-Upon completion of the opportunity for which the grant was awarded, awardees are expected to make a full financial account for all monies received, including receipts equal to the amount received.
+If awarded, the recipient will work with the Academic Program Coordinator to pre-pay for the proposed expenses.
+Upon completion of the grant activity, awardees are expected to make a full financial account for all monies received, including receipts equal to the amount received.

 Airfare purchases must be booked through Concur or through an agent at CTP.
-Booking flights should only occur after approval of an SOG award as the expense is charged directly to a USD cost center and no reimbursement is involved.
+Booking flights should only occur after approval of an PDG award as the expense is charged directly to a USD cost center and no reimbursement is involved.